 Survivors of CSRS employees are entitled to survivor benefits of 55% of the initial unreduced CSRS benefit.
 It drops to 50% for FERS survivors—after a 10% reduction.
 FERS survivors would typically receive Social Security survivor benefits as well, however, and would presumably inherit the balance remaining in the thrift savings plans as well.

 The Size of Annuity Payments

 Because FERS has three components, these components each offer retirees less money.
 The annuity payment for CSRS retirees is designed to be their only income, whereas FERS retirees have the annuity, the thrift savings plan, and Social Security benefits.

 Thrift Savings Plan Rules

-The U.S. government contributes an amount equal to 1 percent of each FERS employee’s contribution to his thrift savings account.
+The U.S. government contributes an amount equal to 1% of each FERS employee’s contribution to his thrift savings account.
 FERS employees can contribute more, and the U.S. government will match those contributions up to a certain percentage.

 The Amount Taken from Salaries

-CSRS employees contribute between 7 and 9 percent of their salaries to the system, and FERS employees contribute a comparable amount when Social Security is factored in.
-Federal employees hired before or during 2012 contribute 8 percent, and employees hired after 2012 contribute 3.1 percent.
+CSRS employees contribute between 7% and 9% of their salaries to the system.
+It should be noted, however, that FERS employees contribute a comparable amount when Social Security is factored into the total contribution.
+Federal employees hired before or during 2012 contribute 8%, and employees hired after 2012 contribute 3.1%.

-The Social Security tax rate, also called Old Age, Survivors and Disability Insurance or OASDI, is 5.3 percent.
-FERS employees can contribute more if they choose by using the thrift savings plan.
+The Social Security tax rate also called Old Age, Survivors and Disability Insurance, or OASDI is 5.3%.
+FERS employees can contribute more to the plan if they choose by using the thrift savings plan.

 Earliest Retirement Age